CPerezRuiz335/giagrad/docs/_sources/index.rst.txt

    it will meet your needs or be free of bugs.
 Use it at your own risk!

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Learn
    :name: Learn

    autograd

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Python API
    :name: Python API

-   tensor
+   core
+   nn